secure-device-onboard/docs/docs/iot-platform-sdk/running-the-demo.md

 o.s.i.t.t.To0ServiceApplication.logStarted - Started To0ServiceApplication in 9.159 seconds (JVM running for 10.693)
 ```
 !!!
 NOTE
-    By default, To0Scheduler is configured to verify Rendezvous's incoming server certificate during TLS handshake for all outgoing HTTPS requests to Rendezvous, made during TO0.
+    By default, To0Scheduler is configured to verify Rendezvous service's incoming server certificate during TLS handshake for all outgoing HTTPS requests to Rendezvous service.
 To disable this certificate verification for demo purposes, set the application property 'org.sdo.to0.tls.test-mode' (ORG_SDO_TO0_TLS_TEST_MODE in \<sdo-iot-platform-sdk-root>/demo/to0scheduler/to0scheduler.env) to 'false'.

 ## Starting the Owner Protocol Service with HTTP(S) for TO2 Process